obzehn/GROMACS_hands-on_intro/terminal_intro/README.md

 b) `cd`

 to get back to your home.
 Try it, you should not be moving from where you are.
-Now, let's suppose I have a directory here called `Documents` (it should be visible with `ls`).
+Now, let's suppose you have a directory here called `Documents` (it should be visible with `ls`).
 To access it you run

 c) `cd Documents`